qcscine/molassembler/NOTES.rst

      /
     2

-- Rewrite the ranking algorithm as a BFSVisitor
 - The Readers really need a file exists check
 - Fixed atoms in DG -> how?
 Probably by just specifying the geometry without variance in the distance bounds and then setting the fixed atoms' gradients to zero in the refinement stage
-- Transition to property-based testing with rapidcheck (github) and/or fuzz testing
 - Atom removal safety of code -> getNumAtoms, getNumBonds, etc. Make the full set of data be contiguous every time (atom indices range from 0 -> nAtoms - 1 AdjacencyList may also be prone to errors in this regard